Listen to the Podcast

 Do you think that you could pick a range?
 In the next 30 days?
 60 days?120 days?
 It's up to you what range you want to choose where that stock will fall and land on.

 Well, let's say you choose a range somewhere in between.
-You can choose a range maybe between 110 and 90.
+You can select a range may be between 110 and 90.
 Could you choose that?
 Could you go ahead and make that choice and decision?
 For most people, yeah, they could go ahead and choose that decision.

-What about if you think well it's been heading higher, maybe you'll choose somewhere between 95 and maybe a 115.
-Maybe you'll choose a little bit of a higher range.
-Other people may go ahead choose 105 to 90 or even 87.
+What about if you think well it's been heading higher, maybe you'll choose somewhere between 95 and perhaps a 115.
+Perhaps you'll pick a little bit of a higher range.
+Other people may go ahead select 105 to 90 or even 87.
 Maybe you'll choose a little bit of a lower range.

 Don't you think that's a lot easier than just choosing a stock?

-Stocks do have their own place in investing.
-When you go ahead and build out a portfolio.
-They're more of a longer-term investments where you kind of set it and forget it.
+Stocks do have their place in investing.
+They're more of a longer-term investment where you set it and forget it.

-But when you look at active trading.
-When you look at trading options.
-For example, it's much easier to trade or choose a range than it is to say hey this stock is going to head higher or this stock is going to head lower.
+When you look at trading options., for example, it's much easier to trade or choose a range than it is to say hey this stock is going to head higher or this stock is going to head lower.
 In that case that stock needs to move.

 Most people they get a little bit confused about how you can do this or how you can trade a range.
-All you're really doing is selling two verticals or selling contracts on these ends or area.
-Which is another word for insurance.
-You're insuring the stock at higher prices and insuring it at lower prices.
+All you're doing is selling two verticals or selling contracts on these ends or area - which is another word for insurance.
+You're ensuring the stock at higher prices and insuring it at lower rates.
 This is how this works.

 Let's say somewhere between 480 to maybe 340.
 Now that range is a lot easier to go ahead and choose.
 You might think okay well Netflix is a little extended and now it's acting weak, so maybe it's 450 and 300.
-You might choose a lower range or maybe you believe in the stock and you say okay well maybe around 360 and 490.
+You might select a lower range, or perhaps you believe in the stock, and you say okay well around probably 360 and 490.
 You could choose a little higher rate.
 So that's a lot easier.

-Take a look at how you can really do this and do the setup.
+Take a look at how you can do this and do the setup.